Top 12 Ways to Lose Fat, (not Muscle!)

 draw energy from fat as well.
 This will also help you enter into a

 ‘fat-burning zone’ sooner during your cardio session.
+However when

 - Limit your sugar